uoregon-libraries/rais-image-server/README.md

 scripts will automatically add them to the OSD tile source list, allowing you to quickly test a variety of files.

+Note that at the end of the file list, you'll likely get an error with the image.
+The final image in the demo is actually an external resource for testing out the example plugin, external-images.
+See the plugins section for more details.

 Finally, you can test out the experimental DeepZoom support by choosing the second link.